sismo-core/sismo-docs/tutorials/sismo-connect/gate-your-contracts-with-sismo-connect-advanced.md

 For anonymous contributors to The Merge, we will build zkDrop that enables them to claim the airdrop on a public address in a privacy-preserving manner.
 These anonymous contributors will then be able to join events with this ERC721.

 {% hint style="info" %}
-We definitely recommend our entry-point tutorial for a quick off-chain sismoConnect integration [here](authenticate-your-users-with-sismo-connect.md).
+We definitely recommend our entry-point tutorial for a quick off-chain Sismo Connect integration [here](authenticate-your-users-with-sismo-connect.md).
 Feel free to take a look or even try it first before following this more advanced one.&#x20;
 {% endhint %}

 ### Choose your stack ([Next.js](https://nextjs.org/) and [Foundry](https://book.getfoundry.sh/) recommended)

 To implement sismoConnect, you'll need both a frontend and some smart contracts using [Foundry](https://book.getfoundry.sh/).
-The frontend will request the proof, and the smart contracts will verify it on-chain thanks to the sismoConnect Solidity library.
+The frontend will request the proof, and the smart contracts will verify it on-chain thanks to the Sismo Connect Solidity library.

 For this tutorial, we recommend using the Next.js stack for your application, which is a full-stack React framework.
 Next.js also offers a deployment service called Vercel, which makes it easy to deploy your app in just two clicks.&#x20;